TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 Installation
 ------------

-To use TorahBibleCodes, first dowloand and install Python on your local computer:
+To use TorahBibleCodes, first dowload and install Python on your local computer:

 DOWNLOAD and INSTALL PYTHON: https://www.python.org/downloads/